AninditaBasu/writing-technically/docs/source/index.rst

    Ashes and sparks, my words ...

-   -- Shelley, Percy Bysshe.
-"Ode to the West Wind".
+   -- Percy Byshhe Shelley, *Ode to the West Wind*

 .. raw:: html